 As we move forward, I will share a few other reasons that may force your angelfish to dwell in the bottom section.
-I will also take you a step-by-step on what you should do to treat your angelfish and prevent its state from deteriorating.
+I will also take you step-by-step on what you should do to treat your angelfish and prevent its state from deteriorating.

-Why is my Angelfish Lying on the Bottom of the Tank?
+Why Is My Angelfish Lying on the Bottom of the Tank?